Cavity Controls Core-to-Core Resonant Inelastic X-ray Scattering

-To explicitly investigate the cavity effects in the RIXS spectra, we extracted resonant transition profiles by integrating intensities within a $\pm$2 eV window around the Raman peak.
+To explicitly investigate the cavity effects in the RIXS spectra, we extracted resonant transition profiles by integrating intensities within a $\pm 1$-eV window (2-eV band in total) centered around the Raman peak (indicated by the pink dashed lines in Fig. \ref{fig3}).
 The resulting spectra, fitted to Lorentzian profiles derived from Eq. (\ref{kheq}), are presented in Fig. \ref{fig4}.
 Such isolated resonances cannot be observed using conventional TFY or reflectivity measurements \cite{haber2019, huang2021, ma2022, huang2024}.
 Figure \ref{fig4}(a) provides a reference spectrum acquired at a large incident angle without cavity effects, from which we determine the cavity-induced $\delta_c$ and $\gamma_c$ as shown in Figs. \ref{fig4}(b) and (c).
 At the cavity mode angle, we observe a pronounced CER accompanied by a small CIS, consistent with theoretical predictions.
 Whereas we find a larger CIS and reduced CER at an offset angle of $\Delta \theta = 70~\mu$rad.
 The measured CER and CIS values are slightly smaller than theoretical predictions, likely due to residual angular divergence introduced by curvatures in the sample surface and the uncertainty in determining the exact cavity mode angle \cite{supp2024}.

-Additionally, we observe a subtle but distinct asymmetry in the line shape at the cavity mode angle, a feature not previously reported in other quantum optical systems \cite{röhlsberger2020, röhlsberger2021, blatt2012, blais2021}.
-This asymmetry may originate from the intrinsic frequency-dependent response of the bare cavity \cite{huang2024}.
-Further RIXS measurements across both positive and negative cavity detunings are required to rigorously confirm this asymmetry and differentiate between theoretical models.
-Expanded experimental datasets covering a broader detuning range will thus be invaluable for fully characterizing the unique signatures of inner-shell transitions.
+Additionally, we observe a subtle deviation from a symmetric Lorentzian profile at the cavity mode angle in Fig. \ref{fig4}(b).
+This asymmetry is not clearly visible at offset angles and is not captured by our present model.
+While various types of spectral asymmetries are known in quantum optics, such as Fano interference (e.g. \cite{ma2022} and references therein) and inhomogeneous atomic ensembles \cite{andreji2021}, the effect here may arise from the frequency-dependent response of the x-ray cavity itself \cite{huang2024}, which has not, to our knowledge, been reported in the context of inner-shell transitions.
+Further measurements across both positive and negative cavity detunings will be required to clarify the underlying mechanism.

 \paragraph{Summary}To summarize, we present the first measurement of core-to-core resonant inelastic scattering spectra from an x-ray cavity sample.
 Transitions to the resonant bound state and continuum state manifest as vertical and diagonal streaks in the RIXS planes, respectively.
 RIXS measurements were performed under a large incident angle (negligible cavity effects) and two cavity detunings chosen to introduce either a strong cavity-enhanced decay rate (CER) or a strong cavity-induced energy shift (CIS).
 We observe a pronounced spectral broadening of the Raman feature under strong CER conditions, while the Raman peak exhibits a clear shift towards lower energies under negative CIS conditions.